Explorer 51: Magnetic Ion-Mass Spectrometer (MIMS)

 A magnetic ion-mass spectrometer was flown to measure in situ the concentrations of the ambient ion species in the mass range from 1 to 90 atomic mass units (u).
 It was mounted on the satellite equator normal to the spin axis, and the entrance aperture faced forward when the spacecraft was in the despun mode.
 The electric and magnetic fields were arranged to produce a mass spectrum along the focal plane following the magnetic analyzer.
 Three slits were placed along the focal plane in appropriate places to simultaneously collect ions in the mass ratios 1 to 4 to 16.
 Ionospheric ions were accelerated into the analyzer system by a negative voltage that varied from -1060 to -225 volts.
 The three mass ranges measured simultaneously were 1 to 4, 4 to 16, and 16 to 90 units.
 Following each slit was an electron multiplier and a logarithmic electrometer-amplifier detector.
 The detector output could be measured directly for an analog output, or it could be fed to a "peak" circuit that determined the amplitude of each peak in the spectrum.
-Only the amplitude of each peak was telemetered in the primary peaks mode, and in this mode the time required to simultaneously sweep all three mass ranges was 1-second.
+Only the amplitude of each peak was telemetered in the primary peaks mode, and in this mode the time required to simultaneously sweep all three mass ranges was 1 second.
 Other modes of operation were possible.
-In the analog short mode, the three mass ranges were swept in 4-seconds, alternating with 1-second "peaks" mode scans.
-An 8-seconds sweep was required in the analog long mode, again alternating with 1-second peaks mode scan.
+In the analog short mode, the three mass ranges were swept in 4 seconds, alternating with 1-second "peaks" mode scans.
+An 8-second sweep was required in the analog long mode, again alternating with a 1-second peak mode scan.
 An option existed in the locked mode to continuously measure any set of mass numbers in the ratio 1 to 4 to 16 to give high spatial resolution.